Migrating the cart

 }

-The cart repository contains three more methods:
+The cart repository contains three more methods that need to be migrated from PostgreSQL to Cosmos DB:

 Solutions